orstavik/JoiComponents/book/chapter3/Pattern1_EventRecording.md

 ```

 ### Implementation comments
-Avoid too much calculation and process that cost time.
+Avoid expensive processing.
-Events being processed like this will potentially be quite taxing for the browser.
+EventRecording will likely tax the browser.
-* Delay processing until it is truly necessary
+You likely need to process some data in order to evaluate if the recorded events should
-* Do not add edge-case processing into the Mixin.
-Alternatives are:
+triggered a reaction or dispatch a composed event.
-  * provide a pure function that run on the basic data of the event
+But delay such processing until it is needed, and
-  * create a separate mixin that handles the edge case.
+try to limit the production of other event data within the EventRecorder.

 [TrippleClickElement on codepen.io](https://codepen.io/orstavik/pen/GxaxbL).

-## Benefits of ComposedEvents
+## Benefits of EventRecording
-With ComposedEvent it is simple to maintain a smaller footprint
+With EventRecording it is simple to maintain a smaller footprint
 *both* for performance *and* code complexity.

 When both listening for primitive events and dispatching custom events is added to
 elements of a custom element, it is easier to maintain the hygiene based on the custom elements
 state or lifecycle callbacks.
 In this instance, the click listener is only active when the element is connected to the DOM.

 The main reasons for using such a pattern and creating custom elements when you need to translate events,
 is that the custom elements connectedCallback and disconnectedCallback provides a simple and safe way to